appleboy/drone-line/README.md

 ## Build or Download a binary

 The pre-compiled binaries can be downloaded from [release page](https://github.com/appleboy/drone-line/releases).
-Support the followin OS type.
+Support the following OS type.

 * Windows amd64/386
 * Linux amd64/386